real-logic/aeron/README.md

 repository, and a [.NET client](https://github.com/AdaptiveConsulting/Aeron.NET) is available from a 3rd party.
 All three clients can exchange messages across machines, or on the same machine via IPC, very efficiently.
-Message streams can be recorded by the [Archive](https://github.com/real-logic/aeron/tree/master/aeron-archive) module to persistent storage for later or real-time replay.
+Message streams can be recorded by the [Archive](https://github.com/real-logic/aeron/tree/master/aeron-archive) module to persistent storage for later, or real-time, replay.

 Performance is the key focus.
 Aeron is designed to be the highest throughput with the lowest and most predictable latency possible of any messaging system.
 Aeron integrates with